-Therapy dogs can brighten a day and help in healing for many patients suffering from illness or injury, as well as those participating in hospice.
+Does your dog have the right stuff to be a member of Caring Canines pet therapy program?
+In Eau Claire, therapy dogs can brighten a day and help in healing for many patients suffering from illness or injury, as well as those participating in hospice.

-The program ensures that both ends of the leash — people, as well as animals — are well-prepared to participate in animal-assisted activity and animal-assisted therapy programs.
+These programs ensure that both ends of the leash — people, as well as animals — are well-prepared to participate in animal-assisted activity and animal-assisted therapy programs.

-- Is your dog friendly and well-behaved?
+Is your dog friendly and well-behaved?

-- Does your dog enjoy meeting new people of all ages?
+Does your dog enjoy meeting new people of all ages?

-- Is your dog reliable and friendly around other dogs?
+Is your dog reliable and friendly around other dogs?

-- Has your dog completed several levels of obedience classes in the past two years?
+Has your dog completed several levels of obedience classes in the past two years?
 Note: these classes must be positive reinforcement-only training programs.